 This Special Revenue Fund is used to account for the Federal funds that the District received from the ARP Act other than Elementary and Secondary Emergency Relief III (ESSER III).
-Revenue for fiscal year 2021-2022 is expected to be approximately \$2.0 million.
+The projected revenue for fiscal year 2023-2024 is \$0.5 million which is \$1.0 million less than fiscal year 2022-2023.